Omer Learning 2023

 Why is it called the Omer Learning?

-What kind of tips are you looking for?
+What kind of submissions are you looking for?

 Submit as many as you’d like.